OctopusDeploy/docs/docs/deploying-applications/docker-containers/docker-registries-as-feeds.md

 This image supports custom storage locations, certificates for HTTPS and authentication.
 For more details on setting up the registry checkout the [official docs](https://docs.docker.com/registry/deploying/).

-There are many other options for private registries such as self hosting throughÂ [Docker Trusted Registry](https://docs.docker.com/docker-trusted-registry/) orÂ [Artifactory](http://docs.octopusdeploy.com/www.jfrog.com/artifactory), or using a cloud provider like [Quay](https://quay.io/).
+There are many other options for private registries such as self hosting through [Docker Trusted Registry](https://docs.docker.com/docker-trusted-registry/) or [Artifactory](http://docs.octopusdeploy.com/www.jfrog.com/artifactory), or using a cloud provider like [Quay](https://quay.io/).
 If using Amazon's [EC2 Container Registry](https://aws.amazon.com/ecr/), keep in mind that it exposes a v2 feed, and that you must generate the username and password using the *aws ecr get-login* command and set these details into your Octopus Deploy feed configuration.

 :::problem
 **Searching in a v2 registry**